 Breaking Down Financing Options

-Yes: With a shorter pay-off period, you own the system - in full - after five years.
+: With a shorter pay-off period, you own the system – in full – after five years.

-No: Monthly instalments are the highest of the various financing options available, due to the shorter financing term and higher interest rate (around Prime +5%).
+: Monthly instalments are the highest of the various financing options available, due to the shorter financing term and higher interest rate (around Prime +5%).

-Yes: While it operates similarly to asset finance, instalments are capped at a lower rate of Prime +2% and you own the system outright.
+: While it operates similarly to asset finance, instalments are capped at a lower rate of Prime +2% and you own the system outright.

-No: This scheme has a short lifespan (the buyer must sign up before 30 August 2024).
+: This scheme has a short lifespan (the buyer must sign up before 30 August 2024).

-Yes: This option offers the most affordable monthly instalments, as interest rates are often given at a discount to Prime.
+: This option offers the most affordable monthly instalments, as interest rates are often given at a discount to Prime.
 “For Q3 ’23, ooba Home Loans achieved an average of prime -0.44% for our customers, so the rate discount is significant.”

-No: An extended financing term means that the system will take longer to be paid off (up to 30 years).
+: An extended financing term means that the system will take longer to be paid off (up to 30 years).

-Yes: Low monthly instalments and a reduced barrier to entry.
+: Low monthly instalments and a reduced barrier to entry.

-No: Monthly rental costs escalate each year, and the solar system remains the property of the provider after the contract ends.
+: Monthly rental costs escalate each year, and the solar system remains the property of the provider after the contract ends.

-Year-one savings and costs:
+Year-one savings and costs

 To compare the starting costs of each of the solar financing options on offer, dHotman uses the example of a household with an average monthly spend of R2 250 on municipal electricity (approximately 640 kWh per month).